BornB4Google/swe-3313-fall-2025-team-09/README.md

 We are building the ultimate e-commerce platform where you can finally buy what you've always dreamed of owning: Apple Music, Microsoft Office, Disney+, or even the entire Marvel Cinematic Universe.
 If it exists and has brand recognition, it's probably in our inventory.

-Our stack consists of C#, ASP MVC, and SQLite, because when you're selling companies worth trillions, you need enterprise grade technology running on a database that fits on a floppy disk.
+Our stack consists of C#, ASP.NET, and SQLite, because when you're selling companies worth trillions, you need enterprise grade technology running on a database that fits on a floppy disk.

 *Disclaimer: No actual corporations were acquired in the making of this project.
 Yet...*